segmentio/segment-docs/src/connections/spec/mobile.md

 - [Deep Link Opened](#deep-link-opened)
 - [Deep Link Clicked](#deep-link-clicked)

 Segment recommends using the above event names if you're going to be integrating the events yourself.
 This will ensure that they can be mapped effectively in downstream tools.

 ## Lifecycle events

 Mobile applications live within a fairly bounded lifecycle.
-In order to understand and communicate effectively with your users, it's crucial to instrument the core flows associated with installing and opening your app.
-The following events, allow you to get a picture of top-line metrics such as DAUs, MAUs, and Screen Views per session.
-Automatic tracking of lifecycle events is completely optional - you can learn how to enable and disable them in Segment's docs for each library below:
+To understand and communicate effectively with your users, it's crucial to instrument the core flows associated with installing and opening your app.
+The following events allow you to get a picture of top-line metrics such as DAUs, MAUs, and Screen Views per session.
+Automatic lifecycle event tracking is optional - you can learn how to enable and disable them in Segment's docs for each library below:
 - [iOS](https://segment.com/docs/connections/sources/catalog/libraries/mobile/ios/#step-2-install-the-sdk){:target="_blank"}
 - [Swift](https://segment.com/docs/connections/sources/catalog/libraries/mobile/apple/#getting-started){:target="_blank"}
 - [Android](https://segment.com/docs/connections/sources/catalog/libraries/mobile/android/quickstart/#step-3-initialize-the-client){:target="_blank"}